 There is no fee for domestic shipping.
 International shipping will cost an additional $40.00.

 We'll be shipping on an ongoing basis beginning in mid June.
 Please make sure the address you provide at registration will be the correct one for shipping throughout the Summer.

 NYCRUNS members receive a 10% discount, race deferral rights, and other perks.
 Due to the charity component, we are unable to allow race credit for this event.

 The standard no-refunds, no-deferrals, no-transfers policy applies, unless you are signed up for the NYCRUNS Membership Program.
-We are not shipping overseas for this event, so please select the Turnstile Jumper option if you are abroad and want to participate.

 As per the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017, any adult interacting with amateur athletes, defined as a child or minor under the age of 18 that participates in youth running programs or any events hosted or operated by NYCRUNS, has a duty to report a reasonable suspicion of sexual misconduct such as child sex abuse, non-consensual sexual conduct, sexual harassment or intimate relationships involving an imbalance of power within a 24- hour period to local law enforcement by calling the New York State Central Register at 800-635-1522.
 Participants found to be listed on a sex offender registry, convicted of a sex crime, or caught having, creating, or distributing child pornography will be immediately barred from all NYCRUNS events.